 Solving Customer Needs or Problems

-Poor mission statements often fail to address customer needs or problems.
-They become myopic and focus on their product or service resulting in product-focused rather than people focused missions.
+Weak mission statements often fail to address customer needs or problems.
+They become myopic and focus on their product or service, resulting in product-focused rather than people-focused missions.
 A compelling mission focuses on “selling” the problem they solve and not the product they sell.
-Organizations that fail to address or focus on customer needs and problems may find themselves becoming obsolete as new technologies and trends emerge in their industry.
+Organizations that fail to address or focus on customer needs and challenges may become obsolete as new technologies and trends emerge.